zapstore/website/content/docs/faq.md

 Zapstore's social layer is powered by the permissionless, open, and neutral [nostr protocol]([url](https://fiatjaf.com/nostr.html)).
 Anyone can create, or utilize an existing nostr identity.

 ### How can Zapstore help app devs make money?
-App enjoyers will be able to send micropayments to devs.
-Zapstore will prompt app enjoyers to zap devs upon app updates.
+App customers will be able to send micropayments to devs.
+Zapstore will prompt app customers to zap devs upon app updates.

 ### Interesting.
 How else will Zapstore plan to further serve app developers?
 Zapstore will enable app developers to build a community of app supporters around their app.
 Zapstore will take care of the communication & payment infrastructure, and integrations, so that the app dev can focus on what they do best - building their app!

-## App Enjoyers
+## App Customers

 ### What is different between Google Play Store and Zapstore?
 With Zapstore you can see your friends' app curations!